 The Randolph Rose Collection has been creating elegant bronze sculptures since 1972.
 We use the lost-wax casting technique to bring your stories to life, adorning your garden, schools, and open spaces with the finest works of bronze art.

-If you are prepared to discover the enduring charm of bronze outdoor statues, browse our collection today or reach out to discuss your vision.
+If you are prepared to discover the enduring charm of custom bronze outdoor statues, browse our collection today or reach out to discuss your vision.

 Exploring the World of Large Art Sculptures